KarelvdVrie/EfficientNet-V2_Reproducibility-CS4240/README.md

 Futhermore, the effect of retraining the weights of the model was evaluated for those hyperparameters.

+Training from scratch:
+{% include_relative Graphs/AntsBees.html %}

+Transfer learning:
+{% include_relative Graphs/AntsBees_transfer_learning.html %}

-As it could be seen by the results above, the best validation accuracy for the given hyperparameters with *Efficientnet_v2_s* for the dataset is 75% when the weight are retrained versus 69.9 % when the pretrained weights are used.
-This shows that training the weights leads to better results when working with this dataset.
+As it could be seen by the results above, the best validation accuracy for the given hyperparameters with *Efficientnet_v2_s* for the dataset is 75% when the weight are trained from scratch versus 69.9 % when the pretrained weights are used.
+This shows that training with randomly initialized weights leads to better results when working with this dataset.
 It should be noted that best validation performance of 94% was achieved using ResNet-18 with pretrained weights [6].

 ## Monkeys
-The 10 Monkey Species dataset [7] is also used in the project.
+Lastly, we use the 10 Monkey Species dataset [7].
 The dataset containts 1400 images of 10 classes: mantled howler,patas monkey, bald uakari, japanese macaque, pygmy marmoset, white headed capuchin, silvery marmoset, common squirrel monkey, black headed night monkey, and nilgiri langur.
 The set of parameters is shown in the table below.
 |  Parameter | Value(s) |
 | ------------- | ------------- |
 | Learning rate  | 0.0001-0.1  |
 | Batch size  | 10, 20, 30 |
 | Epochs | 15, 20, 30, 40, 50 |

+{% include_relative Graphs/Monkeys.html %}

 The best validation accuracy on this dataset is the lowest, 57.3%.

 # ClearML
 ClearML is a machine learning operations platform that helps data scientists and machine learning engineers manage, track, and collaborate on their machine learning experiments and models.
 It provides a wide range of features such as experiment tracking, model management, and data versioning, that can help to streamline the machine learning development process.
 It also allows for easy collaboration between team members and helps to ensure that experiments and models are reproducible.